 7.1 Speaker System Setup

-In general, the two additional rear speakers should ideally be placed at a 135 to a 150-degree angle from the center channel/TV.
+In general, the two additional rear speakers should ideally be placed at a 135 to 150-degree angle from the center channel/TV.
 This ensures that you will achieve the best ad most optimal surround sound experience by amplifying background sounds.
 These are also satellite speakers.
 Remember, these are different from say bookshelf speakers (check out satellite vs bookshelf speakers).

 7.1.2 Surround Sound System